jdupak/diploma-thesis/ir.md

 We need to distinguish between pointers (in unsafe Rust) and references.
 Pointer is not subject to borrow-checking, but references are.
 Furthermore, we need to distinguish between mutable and immutable references, since they have different rules, essential for borrow-checking
-[^](The key rule of borrow-checking is the for a single borrowed variable, there can only be a single mutable borrow, or only immutable borrows valid at each point of the CFG.).
+[^afcp1].
 Each type has to carry information about lifetimes it contains and their variances (described later in this chaper).
 For explicit user type annotation, we need to store the explicit lifetime parameters.

+[^afcp1]: The key rule of borrow-checking is the for a single borrowed variable, there can only be a single mutable borrow, or only immutable borrows valid at each point of the CFG.
 The only IR in GCC what contains the CFG information is GIMPLE; however, under normal circumstances GIMPLE is language agnostic.
 It is possible to annotate the GIMPLE statements with language specific information, using special statements, which would have to be generated from special information that would need to be added GENERIC.